UjjwalRaj18/UjjwalRaj18/README.md

-- 👋 Hi, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU
+- 👋 Hey, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU
 - 👀 I’m interested in Coding and Socialising.
 - Currently learning about the hardware and the software side of the Computer.
 - Humanity above everything.
-- I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day).
+- I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day with notes).
 - Fav novel would be Sherlock Holmes.
 - Trying to be a frequent chess player (new good addiction).
 - Fav Documentry would be Social Network/Blackberry.